Lead(II) sulfide: Nanoparticles

 Lead sulfide-containing nanoparticle and quantum dots have been well studied.
 Traditionally, such materials are produced by combining lead salts with a variety of sulfide sources.
 In 2009, PbS nanoparticles have been examined for use in solar cells.

 Applications

+Photodetector

 PbS was one of the first materials used for electrical diodes that could detect electromagnetic radiation, including infrared light.
 As an infrared sensor, PbS directly detects light, as opposed to thermal detectors, which respond to a change in detector element temperature caused by the radiation.
 A PbS element can be used to measure radiation in either of two ways: by measuring the tiny photocurrent the photons cause when they hit the PbS material, or by measuring the change in the material's electrical resistance that the photons cause.
 Measuring the resistance change is the more commonly used method.
 At room temperature, PbS is sensitive to radiation at wavelengths between approximately 1 and 2.5 μm.
 This range corresponds to the shorter wavelengths in the infra-red portion of the spectrum, the so-called short-wavelength infrared (SWIR).
 Only very hot objects emit radiation in these wavelengths.